aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Usage:  [OPTIONS] COMMAND [ARGS]...

       Create visual representations of part of the provenance graph.
-Requires that `graphviz<https://graphviz.org/download>` be installed.

     Options:
       --help  Show this message and exit.

     Commands:
-      generate  Generate a graph for a given ROOT_NODE.
+      generate  Generate a graph from a ROOT_NODE (specified by pk or uuid).

 .. _verdi_group: